mspncp/gosu-wiki/To Do.md

   * More alpha modes! http://www.adobe.com/devnet/pdf/pdfs/blend\_modes.pdf
   * Document Gosu::interpolate, improve it too?
   * Think: Possible to have beautiful quotation mark indenting?@Gosu Text
-  * See if other libraries catch the release of the 'A' key in cmd+a
   * Add check for Caps Lock/Num Lock
   * KbBracketLeft and KbBracketRight for ÖÄ?
   * Make more stuff configurable like http://github.com/cout/rice/blob/98ba7098e2de5849f2e7272021340976a768456f/ruby.ac#L7-20